jdigger/git-process/README.md

 [A famous article](http://paul.stadig.name/2010/12/thou-shalt-not-lie-git-rebase-ammend.html) that people have been parroting in various forms for a while makes the case that rebasing (and its various forms, such as squashing, amending commits, etc.) is a "lie."
 As with so many things, context is everything.

 You almost certainly should *not* rebase things that you have "published."
 Generally this really means "Don't rebase the 'master' branch!"
 Fortunately, these scripts make it impossible to rebase the mainline by accident.
-By default "`git sync`" uses "merge" instead of "rebase" to encourage collaboration.
-(Though you can easily use "-r" if you know no one else is working on the branch.)
-When it's time to actually merge your work into the mainline (and thus no one is working against it except in the context of mainline), that's when it gets rebased in.

 Rebasing "your" code is an extremely useful way of communicating clearly.
 In the "green to green" scenario above about branches, a lot of noise is generated.
 If someone wants to review my code, or cherry-pick in my changes, it's too much of a mess to effectively do so.
 Also, as part of the process of squashing, I have the opportunity to write clearer commit message based upon my newly enhanced understanding.
 The intermediate commits were my "drafts" and I'm now submitting my cleaned up copy.

 If you have ever seen an "active" project that uses a process like "git-flow" that encourages a lot of branching and merging, you've seen how hard it can be to follow a particular line of development.
-Branch lines are flying around everywhere, and half the commits are pretty much pure noise. (e.g., "Merge branch 'develop' of ... into develop".)
+Branch lines are flying around everywhere, and half the commits are pretty much pure noise. (e.g., "Merge branch 'master' of ... into master".)
 It's also hard to follow the order in which commits actually impacted the mainline.
-In many ways, in practice merges turn into "a truth effectively being a lie (because it's buried in the noise)" versus rebases that are "a lie (changed from it's 'original' form) to tell an effective truth (clean and very clear about its impact)."
+In many ways, in practice merges turn into "a truth effectively being a lie" (because it's buried in the noise) versus rebases that are "a lie (changed from it's 'original' form) to tell an effective truth" (clean and very clear about its impact).

+One significant advantage of using automation like this is that it lets you have the best of both worlds.
+For example, "`git sync`" uses "rebase" instead of "merge" in a way to is completely safe for collaboration on the same branch.
+As long as the other people are also using "`git sync`", it will make sure that changes are automatically incorporated with and brought in line.
+(See the extensive test suite in "`sync_spec.rb`" if you want to see how this works.)

 This project is trying to promote clear communication about reality as it applies to the code, over micro-management over no-longer-relevant history.
 Thus rational for the judicious use of rebase.